-Our mission is to recruit, develop, and retain exceptional family medicine physicians who are ideally suited for rural practice in the 21st century.
+Our mission is to develop exceptional family medicine physicians who are ideally suited for rural practice.

-- All three years of training at a critical access hospital where residents will have ample opportunities to experience the full range of family medicine practice
+Training at a critical access hospital where residents have ample opportunities to experience the full range of family medicine practice

-- A high faculty-to-resident ratio means trainees get abundant one-on-one mentoring
+A high faculty-to-resident ratio ensures trainees get abundant one-on-one mentoring